Pour leaders créatifs

 Talent

 Reading a room.
-Knowing what question to ask at the right time.
-Building trust in ten minutes with someone you’ve never met.
+Knowing just the right question to ask.
+Building trust in ten minutes with a stranger.
 Sensing what a team needs to hear.

 Lifespan: indefinite.